 Lesley-Anne also has an interest in the role of acupuncture in Women's health (Grad.
 Cert in Healthcare (Acup ),UCD, 2009) and she has taught Pilates classes for 14 years, with a particular emphasis on pelvic rehabilitation.
 She is a committee member and link to the 'Chartered Physiotherapists in Women's Health and Continence' clinical interest group of the Irish Society of Chartered Physiotherapists.

 Maeve Whelan is in full time private practice in urogynaecology, colorectal dysfunction and chronic pelvic pain in Milltown, Dublin.
-She is a Specialist Chartered Physiotherapist in Women's Health & Continence, a title awarded by the Irish Society of Chartered Physiotherapists in 2008 and 2013.
-Maeve has a Diploma in Obstetrics and Gynaecology in Physiotherapy from Trinity College Dublin in 1991 and a Masters degree by research from Royal College of Surgeons in Ireland in 2013.
+Maeve has a Diploma in Obstetrics and Gynaecology from Trinity College Dublin in 1991 and a Masters degree by research from Royal College of Surgeons in Ireland in 2013.

 Her special interest is manual therapy in treatment of pelvic floor disorders.
-She teaches physiotherapists in Women's Health nationally and internationally, presents at conferences and has published her work.
-Committee member of Chartered Physiotherapists in Women's Health and Continence since 2007 -2013; held Chair and Communications Officer posts.
-Currently undertaking research looking at the impact of pelvic floor dysfunction on female survivors of pelvic cancers.
+She teaches physiotherapists in Pelvic Health nationally and internationally, presents at conferences and has published her work.